Bonnie-dot/cyber-dojo-practice/parkTask.md

   when ask to pick
   return two car

-- given a ticket and a parking manager have a graduate parking boy with having no parked your car when ask to pick return tell Invalid ticket
+- given a fake ticket and a parking manager have a graduate parking boy with having no parked your car when ask to pick return tell Invalid ticket

-- given a ticket and a parking manager have a graduate parking boy with having  your car when ask to pick twice return tell Invalid ticket
+- given a ticket and a parking manager have a graduate parking boy with having  no your car when ask to pick twice return tell Invalid ticket